VyshakhGN/llmgov/README.md

 ## Future Work

-Still to come: a UI on a FastAPI backend, one page for browsing cases and one for the review queue that flagged replies should actually land in.
-Rules and guidelines read out of real retailer policy documents instead of transcribed by hand.
-More cases.
-Fine-tuning the router and comparing it against retrieval, which is the main experiment.
-Letting the router bounce a bad draft back to be rewritten rather than escalating it straight to a person.
-Splitting the components into separate services, eventually.
+Several enhancements are planned, including a UI with a FastAPI backend for browsing cases and working through the review queue, a larger case set, fine-tuning the model and comparing it against retrieval, and eventually splitting the components into separate services.
+Stay tuned!